opencog/atomspace/Design-Notes.md

    and should only reference `LinkValue::value()` to get the next collection, instead of calling `Atom::execute()`.
 XXX FIXME.

+ * Assuming above change, then FlatStream should be able to pull items one at a time from a running (open) QueueValue.
+That is, convert the blocking ContainerValue behavior into a non-blocking form, delivering one item at a time, as soon as it is available.

 The SortedValue works best when it drains its source, that is, keeps it's source drained and empty, so that it can apply the sort order to the buffered contents.